Open-Rank Faculty Position (Biostatistics)

-The Division of General Internal Medicine (DGIM) in the Department of Medicine (DOM) at the University of Pittsburgh is seeking applicants for a full time, open-rank position at the Assistant, Associate, or Full Professor level.
+The newly created Center for Biostatistics and Qualitative Methodology (CBQM) at the University of Pittsburgh is seeking applicants for a full time, open-rank position at the Assistant, Associate, or Full Professor level.
 Ideal candidates will have a PhD in biostatistics, statistics, or a related field.
-Additionally, strong communication skills and at least two years of collaborative experience either as a post doc or faculty are preferred.
-Applicants with expertise in clinical trials, electronic health records, systematic reviews and meta-analysis, and other areas related to biomedical and health services research are encouraged to apply.
-The faculty position will have a primary appointment in the Department of Medicine and will be a core faculty of the Center for Research on Health Care (CRHC) and the Institute for Clinical Research Education (ICRE).
-Additionally, opportunity exists for a secondary appointment in the Department of Biostatistics in the Graduate School of Public Health.
-The successful candidate will collaborate with fellow DOM investigators in the following areas: study design on grant proposals, mentorship of trainees and junior faculty, teaching graduate students in the ICRE, and supervising and mentoring masters-level biostatisticians within the CRHC Data Center.
+Additionally, strong communication skills and at least two years of collaborative experience, either as a post doc or faculty, are preferred.
+Applicants with expertise in clinical trials, electronic health records, analysis of big data from administrative health data, systematic reviews and meta-analysis, and other areas related to biomedical and health services research are encouraged to apply.
+The faculty position will have a primary appointment in the Division of General Internal Medicine (DGIM), Department of Medicine (DOM) and will be a core faculty of the CBQM, the Center for Research on Health Care (CRHC), and the Institute for Clinical Research Education (ICRE).
+Additionally, opportunity exists for a secondary appointment in the Department of Biostatistics in the School of Public Health.
+The successful candidate will collaborate with fellow DOM investigators in the following areas: study design on grant proposals, mentorship of trainees and junior faculty, teaching and advising graduate students in the ICRE, and supervising and mentoring masters-level biostatisticians within the CRHC Data Center.
+Additional opportunities exist to collaborate with investigators in the Center for Health Equity Research and Promotion, which is part of the VA Pittsburgh Healthcare System.
 Additionally, development of independent research topics and grants is encouraged.
+Start date is negotiable.

-Applicants should send a cover letter, CV, and contact information for three or more references to Kaleab Z. Abebe, PhD (firstname.lastname@example.org).
-Priority will be given to applications received by March 12, but applications will continue to be reviewed until the position is filled.
+Applicants should send a cover letter, CV, and contact information for three or more references to Kaleab Abebe, PhD (email@example.com).
+Priority will be given to applications received by April 14, 2023, but applications will continue to be reviewed until the position is filled.
+We strongly encourage those from underrepresented backgrounds to apply.
 The University of Pittsburgh is an Affirmative Action, Equal Opportunity Employer.